Island-class patrol vessel: Royal Navy offshore fishery protection ships

 The success of Jura encouraged the Royal Navy to build a further seven ships to the same design; these ships formed the bulk of the Fishery Protection Squadron, whose mission was to patrol the Atlantic fishing grounds, and ensure the security of the British oil and gas fields in the North Sea.
 However, since the mid-1990s, the class has been gradually decommissioned; Jersey was sold to the Bangladesh Navy in 1994, to be followed by Shetland, Alderney, Anglesey, Guernsey and Lindisfarne, with Orkney going to Trinidad and Tobago.
 The Island class was replaced in the Fishery Protection Squadron by the three ships of the River class.

 Ships in class

 Disposal

-Presently, five Island-class patrol vessels are in active service with the Bangladesh Navy.
+Currently, five Island-class patrol vessels are in active service with the Bangladesh Navy.
 They are Karotoa (ex-Alderney), Kapatakhaya (ex-Shetland), Turag (ex-Lindisfarne), Gomati (ex-Anglesey) and Sangu (ex-Guernsey).
 Another ex-Royal Navy Island-class vessel, Jersey, was used as the training ship, Shaheed Ruhul Amin.
 The final ship of the class, ex-Royal Navy vessel Orkney is in service with the Trinidad and Tobago Coast Guard and named TTS Nelson.

 The Scottish Fisheries Protection Agency Westra was sold to the Sea Shepherd Conservation Society in 2006 and renamed MY Steve Irwin.
 Jura was sold in 1988 and renamed Criscilla, and then N'Madi.
 She was broken up in Portugal in November 2001.